Aeldit/Aeldit/README.md

 ## Hi there, I'm Aeldit

-I like programming all types of fun projects like Minecraft Mods / Resource Packs / Datapacks, Python and C games and C/C++ for Raspberry Pi PICO
+I like programming all types of fun projects like Minecraft Mods / Resource Packs / Datapacks, Python and C games and C/C++ for Raspberry Pi PICO.
+Recently, I also started doing a lot of rust to learn it

 | Languages I learned by myself | Languages I have been teached |
 |:--:|:--:|